PEESEgroup/poultry-CLCO/README.md

 ## Generating results

-To run the model, simply choose a scenario from the list below and edit the code in the main method of CLCO.py
+To run the model, simply choose a scenario from the list below and edit the line of code in the main method of CLCO.py.
+This line of code is located toward the bottom of the python file.

 To run scenario 3:
 ```    S = [3]```